-Most home centers carry two species of construction lumber - some variant of a hybrid commonly called SPF (Spruce/Pine/Fir), and Douglas Fir or Southern Yellow Pine depending on your location.
-The hybrid is lighter in color, less expensive and usually comes in fewer sizes.
-Though the hybrids are cheaper, they are also softer.
+Most home centers carry two species of construction lumber - one of three non structural species commonly called SPF (Spruce/Pine/Fir), and Douglas Fir or Southern Yellow Pine depending on your location.
+The SPF is lighter in color, less expensive and usually comes in fewer sizes.
+Though SPF is cheaper, it is also softer.

 Step 1: Grain Structure